Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 You gain the aspect of Antares’ primordial Paths, you can either choose from the list below or choose the one from the options of the original Totem Warrior 6th-level feature.

-- **The Fool.** You gain proficiency in three skills of your choice.
+- **The Fool.** You gain Proficiency in three skills of your choice.
 - **The Magician.** When you make a Intelligence (Arcana) or Intelligence (Insight) check you can add your Constitution modifier to your roll.
 - **The Hierophant.** When you make a Wisdom (History) or a Wisdom (Religion) check you can add your Constitution modifier to your roll.
 - **The Lovers.** When you make a Charisma (Performance) or Charisma (Persuasion) check you can add your Constitution modifier to your roll.